electric-sql/electric/docs/integrations/deployment/fly.md

   force_https = true
 ```

-:::note
+:::caution
+The `LOGICAL_PUBLISHER_HOST` should correspond to your choice of app name.

-Don't forget to update the value of `LOGICAL_PUBLISHER_HOST` as well if you change the app name in your `fly.toml`.
+If you change your app name in your `fly.toml`, make sure you change the `LOGICAL_PUBLISHER_HOST` value as well.
 :::

 :::tip